 — This Day In Sports Clips (@TDISportsClips) December 8, 2020

 Trailing 21-17 at the end of the first half, the Denver Broncos sent out kicker Matt Prater to make his second field goal of the game.
 It was a gamble, no doubt, but it was worth the chance to cut the Tennessee Titans lead and go into halftime at Sport Authority Field at Mile High with some momentum.

 Up to that point, four NFL players had made a 63-yard field goal.
 Nobody had cleared it from 64.
 That's what Prater was facing, though, and he was ready to make history.

 Prater did his normal routine.
 He took a deep breath.
-Then, he kicked the living shit out of the football with his right foot and needed every gust of wind in his favor to squeak it over the goal post.
+Then, he kicked the living crud out of the football with his right foot and needed every gust of wind and the thin Colorado hair in his favor to squeak it over the goal post.
 The NFL record was his and, despite trailing in the game, several Broncos players rushed the field like they had just won the Super Bowl.